MediaComem/comem-archidep/subjects/unix-processes/README.md

 <!-- slide-front-matter class: center, middle -->

-> Sending notifications to processes, and then killing them.
+> Sending notifications to processes, and then killing them

 <p class='center'><img class='w40' src='images/kill-9.jpg' /></p>

 ### What is a signal?

-A signal is an **asynchronous notification sent to a process** to notify it that an event has occurred.
+A signal is an **[asynchronous][asynchrony] notification sent to a process** to notify it that an event has occurred.
+Signals are sent by other processes or by the system (i.e. the kernel).

 <p class='center'><img class='w80' src='images/sighup-diagram.jpg' /></p>